brianmacdonald/E8Crystal/README.md

-# SLUGE - Small Lua Unified Game Engine
+# E8Crystal - Small Lua Game Engine for PICO-8

-SLUGE is a game engine for the PICO-8 game console.
+E8Crystal is a game engine for the PICO-8 game console.
 The goal is to write this engine in TDD and allow for automated testing, building, and deployment.

 ## Development guide